kammitama5/kammitama5.github.io/_posts/2017-4-21-Friday-April-21st.md

 ![Haskell image](/images/hask3.png)

 ## The Tutorial also shows you how to do a neat animation.
-I sort of did my own, so...
+## I sort of did my own, so...reminds me of Processing, a bit.

 ![Haskell image](/images/hask4.png)